PART 1: Estimate Your Income

 - Leave everything else the way it is and click on 'Calculate'

-- Print out the Financial Aid Calculator results, HIGHLIGHT the monthly student loan payment, and enter the amount in the appropriate cell in the Personal Monthly Budget worksheet.
+- Take a screenshot of the Financial Aid Calculator results showing the monthly student loan payment, and copy it to your screenshot document.
+Type in the monthly student loan payment in the appropriate cell in the Personal Monthly Budget worksheet.

 Renter's Insurance Expense